eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 ```

-The `<gc-start>` element provides a snapshot of the free memory available in the heap and the status of marked objects.
+The `<gc-start>` element provides a snapshot of the free memory available in the heap and the status of the remembered set.
 At the start of the increment, the heap is 33% free, with 1376 MB (1442840576 B) of the total 4096 MB (4294967296 B) heap free.

 The `<remembered-set>` element records the status of the remembered set metastructure of the JVM, a structure that records object references that cross different regions.
 During the rebuilding of the *remembered set* metastructure, any regions that cannot be rebuilt into a remembered set due to a lack of memory resource in the metastructure are marked as *overflow* regions.
 Partial GC cycles cannot reclaim memory from overflow regions.

-The aim of the global mark cycle to create a new record of object liveness and attempt to rebuild overflowed region remembered sets.
-By the end of the global mark cycle, some of the remembered sets may again overflow,  can be seen in the remembered set statistics.
-The global mark cycle populates the remembered set and also attempts to completely rebuild the set for the overflowed regions.
+The aim of the global mark cycle is to create a new record of [object liveness](ADD) by populating the remembered set.
+The global mark cycle also attempts to rebuild the remembered set information for the overflowed regions, which can be seen in the remembered set statistics.
+After the global mark cycle completes, the remembered set reflects a closer snapshot of the current liveness of the heap.
+This more accurate snapshot of object liveness optimizes the pruning of the set, which is executed by the partial GC cycle when it consumes the object liveness snapshot.

 The logs show that at the start of this STW subincrement, the remembered set count is 2,197,888 cards, the metastructure is using 94% of its total available memory, and three overflow regions need to be rebuilt.